donejs/donejs/tutorials/rapidstart/rapidstart.md

 ### attr `model.attr( name, [value] )`

-[can.Model.prototype.attr] reads or sets properties on model instances.
+[can.Observe.prototype.attr] reads or sets properties on model instances.

     todo.attr('name') //-> "do the dishes"